SomeAnticsDev/someantics.dev/src/streams/2021-08-03-debugging-semantics.md

 <i class="timecode">[00:44:45]</i> **Ashlee:** I really don't know what to make it say.
 "We're testing aria-live stuff!"
 Oh, wait, I need to add a timeout on there.

 What we should see is the behavior that we saw before, so "Cannot save.
 Input is not valid."
-And then two seconds later, we should be read "We're testing aria-live stuff!"
+And then two seconds later, we should be read "We're testing `aria-live` stuff!"
 That's what we're hoping for.

 <i class="timecode">[00:45:12]</i> **Ben:** Alright!

 <i class="timecode">[00:45:13]</i> **Ashlee:** We're trying to prove some hypothesis.
 A hypothesis.

 <i class="timecode">[00:45:17]</i> **Ben:** There we go.
 And I think you probably saved… Yeah, it looks like you've saved.
 So this should work now.
-Turning on VoiceOver again,
+Turning on VoiceOver again.

 <i class="timecode">[00:45:30]</i> **VoiceOver:** VoiceOver on Chrome.
 Entering web content.
 Link, live regions, main.
 Save Changes, dimmed button.
 You are currently on a button.
 This item is dimmed.
 Cannot save.
 Input is not valid.
-We're testing aria-live stuff!
+We're testing `aria-live` stuff!

 <i class="timecode">[00:45:43]</i> **Ben:** Nice!

 <i class="timecode">[00:45:44]</i> **Ashlee:** It works!
 I love it!
 Also, the screenreader sounded so excited.

-<i class="timecode">[00:45:47]</i> **Ben:** "We're testing aria-live stuff!
+<i class="timecode">[00:45:47]</i> **Ben:** "We're testing `aria-live` stuff!
 Woo!
-Go aria-live!"
+Go `aria-live`!"

 <i class="timecode">[00:45:52]</i> **Ashlee:** <i class="brackets">[laughs] I love it.